 The legislation allows fees to be charged at a set amount.
-Different set amounts can be used for different tasks.
 A report accompanying the request to fix the basis of remuneration will set out the set fee that we proposed to charge, and the work covered by that remuneration, as well as details of the expenses that will be, or are likely to be, incurred.
 Further information about expenses is provided in a separate section below.